 We will transfer your Personal Information outside of the European Union, including to the United States where we are based.
 When we do so, we shall ensure that relevant safeguards are in place to afford adequate protection for your Personal Information.
 Further details regarding the relevant safeguards can be obtained from us on request.

-Our Website is not directed to children, and we do not knowingly collect Personal Information from children under the age of 13 without parental consent.
+Our Services are not directed to children, and we do not knowingly collect Personal Information from children under the age of 13 without parental consent.
 If you learn that a child has provided us with Personal Information in violation of this Policy, please contact us as indicated below.

 Otonomy stores all Personal Information for as long as necessary to fulfil the purposes set out in this Policy, or for as long as we are required to do so by law or in order to comply with a regulatory obligation or internal processes.
 When deleting Personal Information, we will take measures to ensure such data is protected from access consistent with our general data protections standards.